 When we look at fashion from a materials angle, clothing always has a petrochemical, vegetable or animal origin.
 All of them have their own sustainability issues.
 However, nature’s bacteria, algae and fungi can bring a sustainable revolution.

-Covid-19 caused upheaval in the fashion economy companies already struggling might disappear.
+Covid-19 has caused upheaval in the fashion economy – companies already struggling might disappear.
 But why invest to keep a sputtering economy alive when you can also invest in a new system?

-Biotech start-ups bring climate-positive, biological, non-toxic and regenerative processes to produce textiles, plastic and artificial leather faster, cheaper, safer and more sustainabl.
+Biotech start-ups bring climate-positive, biological, non-toxic and regenerative processes to produce textiles, plastic and artificial leather faster, cheaper, safer and more sustainably.

-Covid-19 made it clear that our society can react extremely fast and change course.
+Covid-19 has made it clear that our society can react extremely fast and change course.
 And innovative and agile companies will benefit from changing fashion production processes.
-This sustainable change is coming … from biotechnologyhanging one of the most polluting industr into a (more) sustainable one.
+This sustainable change is coming … from biotechnology – changing one of the most polluting industries into a (more) sustainable one.

 Luxury and sports brands are taking the lead.
-Eco-pioneer Algix (Mississippi, USA) grows algae with polluted water and CO₂ as main raw materials.
+Eco-pioneer Algix (Mississippi, USA) grows algae with polluted water and CO₂ as its main raw materials.
 Together with brands such as Vivabarefoot, Billabong and Clarks, they will have the capacity to produce 500 million pairs of shoes per year from their climate-positive material 'bloom foam'.
 Other promising game changers are Ginkgo Bioworks, Algiknit, Ecovative, Colorifix and Modern Meadow.

 Paul Marciano, Chief Creative Officer, GUESS?, Inc.